 SERVICES

-2.1 Sale and Purchase of HP Capacity andHP-hours.

-(a) Pursuant to the terms and conditions of this Agreement, from and after the Start Date through and including November 30, 2017, ENA agrees to sell to Customer the HP Capacity and the related HP-hours thereto, and Customer agrees to take from ENA and pay ENA for such HP Capacity and the related HP-hours thereto; provided, however, that ENA shall not be obligated to provide HP-hours during events of Force Majeure or when theNew Compressor Motor is inoperable because of maintenance outages or during a relocation of theNew Compressor Motor as contemplated in Section 3.7 hereof.
+2.1 Sale and Purchase of HP Capacity and HP-hours.
+Pursuant to the terms and conditions of this Agreement, from and after the Start Date through and including November 30, 2017, ENA agrees to sell to Customer the HP Capacity and the related HP-hours thereto, and Customer agrees to take from ENA and pay ENA for such HP Capacity and the related HP-hours thereto; provided, however, that ENA shall not be obligated to provide HP-hours during events of Force Majeure or when the Compressor Motor is inoperable because of maintenance outages or during a relocation of the Compressor Motor as contemplated in Section 3.8 hereof.

-(b) No later than two (2) Business Days after the Start Date, Customer shall send ENA a written notice stating the date which constituted the Start Date.

 2.2 Installation and Operation.
-ENA shall be responsible for procuring and installing theNew Compressor Motor at, and the Interconnection Facilities for, the Compressor Station and shall be responsible for operating and maintaining theNew Compressor Motor and the Interconnection Facilities.
+ENA shall be responsible for procuring and installing the Compressor Motor at, and the Interconnection Facilities for, the Compressor Station and shall be responsible for operating and maintaining the Compressor Motor and the Interconnection Facilities.

 2.3 Provision of HP-hours.